-- well maintained with high desirability; - may have slight evidence of deterioration in minor components; - often components are new or as good as new; - high utility, and superior condition.
+- may have slight evidence of deterioration in minor components; - often components are new or as good as new; - high utility, and superior condition.

 Base Value: Base Value equals building area multiplied by the base rate from the M&S Manual.